serialfuzzer/hackerTasksAPI/README.md

 1. Set up a MongoDB database (use docker if too complicated)
 1. Update the database string at database/index.js
 1. Open the app directory in terminal and execute the command `npm start`
-1. Use the through via localhost:1337/app
+1. Browse to `http://localhost:1337/app` in web browser and use the application